-There clearly are conflicting financial assessments on the amount of financial affordable housing contribution required and as it currently stands, the applicants offer is £1,625million towards affordable housing compared with the required £7.42million Kift subsidy as supported by the Director of Communities, plus £600,000.00 towards new connecting bus service.
-Any further changes to the sum of this financial provision and requirement will be verbally reported at the meeting by the presenting officer as negotiations are still on-going.
+There clearly are conflicting financial assessments on the amount of financial affordable housing contribution required and as it stands at the time the report is being prepared, the applicants offer is £1,625,000.00 towards affordable housing and £600,000.00 towards new connecting bus service.
+Any changes to the sum of this financial provision and requirement will be verbally reported at the meeting by the presenting officer as negotiations are still on-going.